HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 The input of QuadtreeMapping is synchronized Image (```sensor_msgs::Image```) and Pose (```geometry_msgs::PoseStamped```).
 Make sure the ROS messages are the correct type and the timestamps are the same.
 Images and poses at different frequencies is ok.
 For example, the system will filter 30Hz images and 10Hz poses into 10Hz image-pose pairs as input.

 ### run the example
 We provide an example of a hand-held camera walking in a garden.
+We provide the [link](https://www.dropbox.com/s/xuae1kxuulcf11z/open_quadtree_mapping.bag?dl=0) to download the bag.
 The ego-motion is estimated using [VINS-MONO](https://github.com/HKUST-Aerial-Robotics/VINS-Mono).

 To run the example, just
 ```